lramo062/nba-stats-el/README.md

 ### Installing

-Clone https://github.com/lramo062/nba-scores-stats and require nbaScores.el in your .emacs
+Clone https://github.com/lramo062/nba-scores-stats and require nba-stats.el in your .emacs

 ## Todo